alkalinecoffee/boris/README.md

   target.retrieve_all

   # if there is more information we want to collect but is not collected by default, we can specify
-  # our own commands to run against the target via two methods: #get_values returns an Array (each
+  # our own commands to run against the target via two methods:

-  # line is an element of the array), or #get_value, which returns a String (the first line returned
+  # #get_values returns an Array (each line is an element of the array)
-  # from the command)
   puts target.connector.values_at('cat /etc/redhat-release')

+  # #get_value, which returns a String (the first line returned from the command)
   puts target.connector.value_at('uname -a')

   # NOTE: if this were a Windows server, you would send WMI queries instead of shell commands, ie: